14th October 2021

 “We do not expect to see 6-week tracking of pupil progress and vast, elaborate spreadsheets.
 What I want school leaders to discuss with our inspectors is what they expect pupils to know by certain points in their life, and how they know they know it.
 And crucially, what the school does when it finds out they don’t!
 These conversations are much more constructive than inventing byzantine number systems which, let’s be honest, can often be meaningless.”

 So, the curriculum is now commonly accepted as the progression model.
-But even back in 2015, more forward-thinking professionals were beginning to talk about age-related expectation.
+But even back in 2015, more forward-thinking professionals were beginning to talk about age-related expectations.
 These expectations work when directly linked to the curriculum being taught and learned.
-I like the term ‘curriculum related expectation’ that David Didau used in his recent blog.
+I like the term ‘curriculum-related expectation’, which David Didau used in this blog.
 He went on to state that it becomes reasonable to expect children to have met these expectations because they are – or should be – directly connected to what has been taught.

-It’s worth reading Guy Claxton’s blog post, Rethinking Assessment: A Crib Sheet, in which he discusses methods of evidencing capability.
-Claxton highlights a great point made by Dylan Williams that aircraft fly by making constant, small adjustments – they don’t wait until they have flown 3,000 miles before checking that they’re on course.
-That’s why the best way to evidence children’s capability is through teaching a well-designed curriculum with integral formative and ipsative assessment.
-Scrapping league tables would also help teachers to make judgements based on competence rather than just comprehension, but that’s for another blog!
+Another assessment discussion point to raise is around capability and evidence.
+I recommend reading Guy Claxton’s blog post, Rethinking Assessment: A Crib Sheet, in which he discusses methods of evidencing capability.
+Claxton highlights a great point made by Dylan Wiliam that aircraft fly by making constant, small adjustments – they don’t wait until they have flown 3,000 miles before checking that they’re on course.
+That is why the best way to evidence children’s capability is through teaching a well-designed curriculum with integral formative and ipsative assessment.
+Scrapping league tables would also help teachers to make judgements based on competence rather than just comprehension, but that is for another blog!

-With a curriculum in place that encourages children to use and apply their learning, and to innovate, you’ll have ample evidence of their capability.
+With a curriculum in place that encourages children to use and apply their learning and innovate, you will have ample evidence of their capability.
 Teachers are then more able to monitor and support children through ongoing, accurate assessment for learning – just like the piloting of that plane.

-At Cornerstones, we’ve always believed that assessment in its broadest sense is a crucial driver in supporting children’s progress through a curriculum.
-That’s why we developed our online curriculum platform, Maestro, to provide a joined-up planning, teaching and assessment solution for busy schools.
+At Cornerstones, we have always believed that assessment in its broadest sense is a crucial driver in supporting children’s progress through a curriculum.
+That’s why we developed our online curriculum platform, Maestro, which includes the fully sequenced Curriculum 22 to provide a joined-up planning, teaching and assessment solution for busy schools.

 Are you already using Maestro?
 Want to quickly identify and address learning gaps in your curriculum?
-Visit the Help and Guidance section to watch our how to video, or contact us via Live Chat.
+Visit the Help centre on your Maestro homepage and check out the how-to guides in the ‘Assess and review’ section.
+You can also contact us via Live Chat.